serc-chile/SERCpy/docs/source/units.rst

 Power
 ~~~~~

-Power is a special type of quantity because the units can be created from the energy and time units already specified (see  :ref:`Compound units`), and also be chosen from the following list of named units:
+Power is a special type of quantity because the units can be created from the energy and time units already specified (see  :ref:`compound_units`), and also be chosen from the following list of named units:

   - `"W"` or  `"w"`: Watt
   - `"kW"` or `"kw"`: Kilowatt
   - `"MW"` or `"Mw": Megawatt
   - `"HP"` or `"hp"` or `"Hp"`: Horsepower

+.. _compound_units:

 Compound units
 ~~~~~~~~~~~~~~